olliw42/mLRS-docu/docs/SEEEDSTUDIO_WIO_E5.md

 ### Initial Flashing ###

-The first time that you flash the mLRS firmware to either the E5 Mini or E5 Grove you'll have to do the following:
+The first time that you flash the mLRS firmware to either the Wio-E5 Mini or Wio-E5 Grove you'll have to do the following:

 - Download and install [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html)
-- Connect your ST-Link to the 3V3, GND, SWD, and SWCLK pins on the board
+- Connect your ST-Link programmer to the 3V3, GND, SWD, and SWCLK pins on the board
     - The SWD and SWCLK pins are labeled 'DIO' and 'CLK' respectively
-    - Some ST-Link boards provide power and some do not - ensure the E5 is powered
+    - Some ST-Link programmers provide power and some do not - ensure the Wio-E5 is powered
 - Launch STM32CubeProgrammer and select ST-Link as the connection method, click connect
 - From the menu on the left select the OB (Option Bytes) tile
 - From the Read Out Protection section, change to AA, select Apply